Premium footpaths: 10 paths into Aachen's greenery

 The last part of the path leads along Mariahilfstraße, crosses Monheimsallee and finally ends in the city park.
 The combination of the former hospital garden, Farwickpark and former Protestant cemetery has been a registered garden monument since 1995.
 Today, the park offers space for many different activities: walks through the various parks, sports activities, dog runs or simply sunbathing on the spacious meadows.

-• Premium Trail 2 - Wurmtal
+• Premium footpath 2 - Wurmtal

 From window shopping to the Bachtal valley